-Nominees (or, in the case of the professional staff category, their supervisor) must be NCWSS members for at least five years at the time of nomination.
+Nominees (or, in the case of the professional staff category, their supervisor) must have been NCWSS members for at least five years and are active members at the time of nomination.
 A member may be eligible in more than one category, but can receive only one award within a three-year period.
-Candidates for the young scientist award must not have attained 40 years of age prior to September 7 of the year the award is given.
+Members nominated to receive the Young Scientist Award must have received their terminal degree no more than 10 years before receiving the award at the annual meeting.
 Members of the NCWSS Executive and Distinguished Achievement Award Committee (DAAC) are ineligible to be nominated with an exception that members of the Executive Committee may be nominated in the young scientist category.
 In the situation where it is desired to nominate a DAAC member, the member may resign from the committee to be eligible for nomination.